 such as being spontaneous, trusting others, and listening that can transform your life after

 recovery.”
 According to the Anxiety and Depression Association of America, “Social Anxiety

 disorders affect 15 million Americans.
 People with social anxiety often try to overcome their

 social anxiety through unhealthy habits like using drugs which can lead to a drug addiction.
 Improv has been studied to treat social anxiety.
 Researchers have seen a positive

 While addicts once used drugs to feel happier and relax, or free themselves from depression and anxiety, Improv Comedy has now been proven to help with coping with those moments and disorders.
 Improv helps you feel less vulnerable and open up more in regular therapy sessions, as well.
 Addicts can start to feel more without the aid of substance abuse and be themselves without fear of anxiety, depression or being outcast by others.

 Want more awesome recovery news?
-Check out www.mitadone.com for loads of advice in
+Get Subscription or Check out www.mitadone.com for loads of advice in

 their support blog.